filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 ### Preserving data when creating another

 By default, the [Create and create another](../docs/4.x/resources/creating-records#creating-another-record) action clears the form after submission.
 If you want to retain certain values, you can now use the [preserveFormDataWhenCreatingAnother()](../docs/4.x/resources/creating-records#preserving-data-when-creating-another) method on the Create page class and return only the data you want to keep.

+When using the Create action, you can use the [`preserveFormDataWhenCreatingAnother()`](../docs/4.x/actions/create#preserving-data-when-creating-another) method.

 ### Customizing page content